-In this case, whether M1? ⇒q G or not depends on whether A1 ⇒ G, and the latter depends on what answer A1 (to the question M1?) we choose.

-• If the answer we choose is a false one, then $M_1? \Rightarrow_q G$ , otherwise $M_1? \neq_q G$ .
+- Same case when a question implies a statement (the second condition in the definition) - In this case, whether M1? ⇒q G or not depends on whether A1 ⇒ G, and the latter depends on what answer A1 (to the question M1?) we choose. - Here again, since the answer we choose may be a false one, it is always the case that $M_1? \Rightarrow_q G$, more generally...

-more generally...